opencomputeproject/SAI/doc/Stateful/SAI-Proposal-Stateful-Tables.md

 } sai_stateful_table_eviction_policy_t;
 ```

-State graph is itself is a complex entity - it is a set of callbacks, one for each state.
+State graph is itself a complex entity - it is a set of callbacks, one for each state.
 Callbacks can be also complex.
 They may require to be able to express the following:
 * ALU operations